section-engineering-education/engineering-education/content/articles/in-memory-caching-in-c#/index.md

 <!--more-->
 The fact that our application works well during app development does not mean it will work well when thousands of people start using it.
 One main area to look at is *data access*.

-Accessing our database often can be very expensive especially when our data is not always changing.
+Accessing our database often can be very expensive especially when the data is not changing.
 Due to this reason, data caching is applied in our applications to reduce direct access time from the database.
 Thus, we enhance the performance of our application.

 In this article, we will discuss a caching method in the [.NET](https://docs.microsoft.com/en-us/dotnet/csharp/)framework called in-memory caching in [C#](https://docs.microsoft.com/en-us/dotnet/csharp/).
 We will create an application without caching, observe its performance and then introduce caching and observe how the performance is improved.